pdy/simpleopenssl/README.md

 3. Use plain ```#include "simpleopenssl.h"``` in every other place.

 # Dependencies
-* OpenSSL version 1.1.0 or higher.
+* OpenSSL version 1.1.0 or higher
 * C++11 or higher
 * STL